POP OF CULTURE

 The DEFINITION of insanity.

 "Doing the same thing over and over and expecting different results is the definition of insanity."
+That phrase is eating shit.

 You've undoubtedly heard this nugget of wisdom before.
 People love to whip out this quote in Twitter debates and political news comment sections, using it as a handy zinger the moment anybody repeats an action or advocates for a policy that has failed in the past.